Open letter to the Honourable Minister Professor Amon Murwira

 The thinking on the STI bill, as proposed here, is that when it is law, prescribing national science and technology policies and national science and technology plans to include research manpower recruitment and retention, research and technological innovation funding will be a national priority.
 Another advantage will be ease with which your Mininstry can network with other Ministries.
 Even the interaction between Universities, Research Council of Zimbabwe, the sleeping giant Scientific and Industrial Research and Development Centre (SIRDC) will be placed in the proper context.

-Enock Jonathan is a Zimbabwean Scientist and Tecnologist readily contactable on email enock10jonathan@gmail.com
+Enock JONATHAN is a Zimbabwean Scientist and Technologist readily contactable on email enock10jonathan@gmail.com

 The proposed STI bill as law would establish a framework to strengthen scientific and technical research at national level; speak to the issues of: coordination of scientific research activity; human resources dedicated to research; promoting scientific and technical research and transferring knowledge; facilitating the promotion, co-ordination and regulation of the progress of science, technology and innovation of the country; assigning priority to the development of science, technology and innovation; entrenching science, technology and innovation into the national production system and for connected purposes.